Francisco-Javier Lozano Sebastián: Biography

+Diplomatic career

-In 1977 he obtained a doctorate in canon law from Lateran University, while already working in the Nunciature in Nigeria.
+In 1977, he obtained a doctorate in canon law from Lateran University while already working in the Nunciature in Nigeria.
 His other early postings in the diplomatic service of the Holy See included South Africa, Zimbabwe, Yugoslavia, and Guatemala.

-On July 25, 1994, Pope John Paul II appointed him titular archbishop of Penafiel and Apostolic Nuncio to Tanzania.
-He received his episcopal consecration from Cardinal Angelo Sodano on July 25.
-John Paul made him Nuncio to the Democratic Republic of the Congo on March 20, 1999, during the Second Congo War, where in 2000 he criticized the shelling of Kisangani as a "tragic and unjustified" targeting of the Christian population.
+On 25 July 1994, Pope John Paul II appointed him titular archbishop of Penafiel and Apostolic Nuncio to Tanzania.
+He received his episcopal consecration from Cardinal Angelo Sodano on 25 July.
+John Paul made him Nuncio to the Democratic Republic of the Congo on 20 March 1999, during the Second Congo War, where in 2000 he criticized the shelling of Kisangani as a "tragic and unjustified" targeting of the Christian population.

 He returned to Rome in 2001 and worked in the Section for General Affairs of the Secretariat of State and in December was also made a member of the administrative council of Vatican Television.

-John Paul made him Nuncio to Croatia on August 4, 2003, and he received his next posting from Pope Benedict XVI as Nuncio to both Romania and Moldova on December 10, 2007.
+John Paul made him Nuncio to Croatia on 4 August 2003, and he received his next posting from Pope Benedict XVI as Nuncio to both Romania and Moldova on 10 December 2007.

-Pope Francis accepted his resignation as Nuncio on July 20, 2015.
+Pope Francis accepted his resignation as Nuncio on 20 July 2015.